MicrosoftDocs/architecture-center/docs/patterns/quarantine-content.md

     _Security checkpoint: The identity of requestor, the destination container registry, and the requested image source, are verified._

-2. The request is stored in a Cosmos DB.
+2. The request is stored in Azure Cosmos DB.

     _Security checkpoint: An audit trail is maintained in the database, keeping track of access to the image.
 This trail is also used for historical reporting_.